UCB-INFO-PYTHON/Installation/Completing Your First Exercise With Git Reading Card.md

 git remote -v
 ```

-* The output should show "fetch" and "push" for two remotes, one named origin and one named upstream (rempo name may vary slightly from the image).
+* The output should show "fetch" and "push" for two remotes, one named origin and one named upstream (repo name may vary slightly from the image).

 ![New repo menu item](images/CreateRepo_7.png)